Whistleblower Protections for Employees of Government Contractors and Grantees

 - Training judges, senior Office of Inspector General officials, and federal law enforcement about whistleblower protections.

 In addition, we have substantial experience representing whistleblowers under the Whistleblower Protection Act (WPA) and enforcing the WPA, the law that the NDAA whistleblower provisions are based upon.
-Two of the attorneys on our team served in senior positions at the U.S. Office of Special Counsel overseeing investigations of whistleblower retaliation claims and whistleblower disclosures.
+Founding Principal Jason Zuckerman served as Senior Legal Advisor to the Special Counsel at the U.S. Office of Special Counsel, the federal agency charged with protecting whistleblowers in the federal government.
+At OSC, he oversaw investigations of whistleblower claims and obtained corrective action or relief for whistleblowers.

 We have also written extensively about whistleblower protections for employees of government contractors and grantees, including the following articles and blog posts: